Sibaya Casino and Entertainment Kingdom

 Sibaya Casino and Entertainment Kingdom is an entertainment complex situated just north of uMhlanga and south-west of eMdloti on the North Coast of KwaZulu-Natal, South Africa.

-Sibaya, owned by resort hotel chain and casino destination, Sun International is one of the two casinos in Greater Durban with the other one being Suncoast located in Durban.
+Sibaya, owned by resort hotel chain and casino destination, Sun International is one of the only two casinos within the Greater Durban metropolitan area with the other one being Suncoast located in the city.

 Design

 The casino was named Sibaya (Zulu meaning for "kraal") due to its main design and architecture centred around the Zulu culture, displaying the contemporary interpretation of African tribal designs based on traditional Zulu kraal imagery.

 Its most notable Zulu-inspired architecture is its massive central domed structure is encircled by eight satellite structures with their own identities.

 Building components

 Sibaya consists of the casino, two hotels- Sibaya Lodge and Royal Sibaya, foodcourt, a conference centre, Izimbo Conference Centre and a 577-seater Afro-chic theatre, iZulu Theatre.